Sinnema1/Justin_Manning_02-Challenge_Advanced_CSS/README.md

 ## Usage

 To view the portfolio, simply open the index.html file in your web browser.
-You can also use a live server extension in your code editor for a better development experience.

 ## Credits